 Where HTML elements have “attributes,” React components have “props” (short for “properties”).
 It’s a different name for essentially the same thing.
 It won’t be new to your ears when I tell you that functions take in arguments.
 Sounds cool …..Uhhhhhhm.
 So where functions have arguments, React components have props.
 Props let you pass data to your components.

-At the point, I would like to elaborate on the props argument in the Card function which refers to the properties that shall be passed in by a particular card on the page.
+At this point, I would like to elaborate on the props argument in the Card function which refers to the properties that a particular card shall pass in on the page.

 The props are:

 We looked at this earlier, now I’ll illustrate how it’s applied.